Tomato Braised Meatballs

 Add the rest of the ingredients to the pan, stir, and turn the heat to low.

-Finishing the meatballs
+Finishing the plate

 Heat a large frying pan on high heat.

-Cover the pan with a lid and slowly simmer the meatballs for about 1 hour.
+Stir and cover the pan with a lid and slowly simmer the meatballs for about 1 hour.
 Stir the meatballs occasionally.

 Turn the heat off and serve as an appetizer or over rice or potatoes for dinner.